How Much For a Concrete Base?

 Most concrete bases require the installation of a border to prevent the concrete from spilling out, which is an additional job after preparing the ground and before laying the concrete.
 Once the base is levelled, it takes about seven days for the concrete to cure and be ready for a shed and garden building.

-Most installers recommend using support structures all through your concrete base, which adds to the work.
+Most installers recommend using support structures throughout your concrete base, which adds to the work.
 PSB does not require any support structures.
 Concrete should be 3 to 4 inches thick (75mm – 100mm) – plastic shed bases are only 40mm deep.

 Concrete is a labour-intensive material that can take several hours to lay as well as level correctly if installed by hand.
 If done incorrectly, it can be expensive to replace and permanent.